 1. It’s the epitome of Colorado high country.

 A drive on the Top of the Rockies Scenic and Historic Byway is an excellent way to capture Lake County’s best views.
-The 82-mile route traverses 10,424-foot Tennessee Pass, affording sights of sky-scraping peaks, sprawling valleys and reflective lakes.
+The 82-mile route traverses the 12,095-foot Independence Pass, affording sights of sky-scraping peaks, sprawling valleys and reflective lakes.

 2. From hiking and mountain biking to horseback riding and camping, only-in-Colorado outdoor experiences are plentiful in the area.